erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10      558       -2.
 753        8.
     ## # ... with 336,766 more rows

-1. What happens if you include the name of a variable multiple times in a select() call?
+2.What happens if you include the name of a variable multiple times in a select() call?

 ``` r
 select(flights, dep_time, dep_time)